Dasharo/docs/docs/variants/novacustom_ns5x_7x/post_install.md

 ## Installing updates and drivers (Windows 11)

-Some of the features on Windows 11 may not work or work unexpectedly without installing all the updates and drivers.
-To go through this procedure internet connection is required.
+Several features on Windows 11 (i. e. suspending the device) may not work or work unexpectedly without installing all of the updates and drivers.

+To install all of them, log into system, connect the device to the mains and Internet, then follow the steps below:

 1. Press the `Windows` button on the keypad.
 1. Type `Windows Update Settings` in the search and press `Enter`.
 1. Select the `Check for updates` bar to start installing available updates and drivers.
-During this process previously selected bar can be changed to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or restart is just required.
+During this process previously selected bar might be changed to `Restart now` or `Retry`, so click them if something hasn't been installed yet, something has gone wrong or restart is just required.
 The entire process may take up to 30 minutes.